 To see the mighty Everest with your own eyes is a rare opportunity.
-The EBC Chola pass Gokyo trek offers you the panoramic view of Everest and Amadablam mountains.
+The EBC Chola pass Gokyo trek offers you a panoramic view of Everest and Amadablam mountains.
 You will be exploring the traditional villages and streets.
 Get ready to get cold and not have a proper shower for about 10 days.

 Related: Gokyo Lake Trekking